 The culture shock on the Belize side is tempered somewhat by a ratty “Free Zone” run by Hindu, Chinese, Mexican and Belizean businessmen.
 Starting at dawn and running well into the night, hundreds of visitors in private vehicles, buses, scooters and motorized rickshaws swarm this center of free commerce in a mad crush of traffic and pedestrians, open air barbecues, swirling dust and honking horns.

-The zone is a sprawling bazaar of duty free alcohol, perfumes, cigarettes, and knock off designer clothes, ladies handbags and footwear.
+The zone is a sprawling bazaar of duty free alcohol, perfumes, cigarettes, and knock-off designer clothes, ladies handbags and footwear run by Indian and Chinese merchants.
 Thronged mainly by Mexicans seeking deals and thrills, the Corozal Free Zone’s saving grace is a couple casinos that cater to Chetumal gamblers (there are no casinos in Chetumal) and those seeking to gawk at Russian dancing girls or have the company of imported cocktail hostesses from Colombia, Venezuela and other Latin American countries.

 A lady blogger from Ambergris Caye recently summed up the Corozal Free Zone: “Most of the merchandise seemed to have been shipped in on the reject barge from some cheap Chinese manufacturer.
 Or maybe it was the stuff that just couldn’t sell at US $1 Stores.
 Everything just looks…well…slightly off.
 From perfume, computer equipment, purses to sneakers, I wouldn’t trust one thing to be real in this place.”